substancelab/playbook/README.md

 ## Weekly structure

 We're a consultancy; doing client work is our primary focus.

-However, we're also geeks, and playing/experimenting/building is what we thrive on.
+We schedule projects on a daily basis so we can focus on one project each day, not having to context switch between multiple projects.
+If possible, we’ll schedule multiple, successive days for the same project.

+We start each week with a team-wide status meeting where we take a look at the schedule for the week and everybody is kept up to date on new leads and sales and general announcements.

+### Geek days

+We’re geeks and we thrive on playing, experimenting and building.
 This means we work 4 days of the week on client work, while the last day (typically Friday) is for geek days.

 If a week has less than five days due to personal time, vacations, holidays, sick leave, the geek day for that week is skipped.

-### Geek days

 Geek days should be used for stuff that is somewhat related to the business or to self improvement.
 This could be